pratikkumar399/crisptechy/docs/dsaconcepts/Graphs/cycle_dfs_bfs_undirected.md

 **Concept**

 > For finding a cycle in undirected graph , be it any of dfs or bfs traversals, we have to maintain a visited array.

-    > Now when we do the traversal, and find the adjacent node of the current node already visited, then the case of the cycle arises :
-        👍It is a cycle if and only if the adjacent node has already been visited and is not the parent of the current node.
+> Now when we do the traversal, and find the adjacent node of the current node already visited, then the case of the cycle arises👍It is a cycle if and only if the adjacent node has already been visited and is not the parent of the current node.

 ## DFS algorithm